couchbase/kv_engine/docs/BinaryProtocol.md

 * `OpenTracing` This is purely informational (it does not enable / disable anything on the server).
 It may be used from the client to figure out if the server supports OpenTracing or not.)
+* `VAttr` This is purely information (it does not enable / disable anything on the server).
+It may be used from the client to determine if the server supports VATTRs in a generic way (can request $<VATTR> and will either succeed or fail with SubdocXattrUnknownVattr).
+Requires XATTR.

 Response: